-- 9.6.1 All Employees are entitled to up to 52 weeks' unpaid parental leave for the birth or adoption of their child (inclusive of any paid leave taken) provided they have completed 12 months' of continuous service and will have primary responsibility for caring for their child. - 9.6.2 An Employee is required to provide a minimum of 10 weeks' notice before the anticipated date of the birth of the child or in the event of an adoption, unless it is not possible to do so. - 9.6.3 An Employee is required to provide a letter or certificate from a medical practitioner as evidence of the actual or expected date of birth of a child or in the event of adoption, reasonable evidence of the expected date of placement. - 9.6.4 An Employee returning to work after taking unpaid parental leave is entitled to their pre-parental leave position or, if that position no longer exists, an available position for which the Employee is qualified and suited, which is nearest in status and pay to their pre-parental leave position. - 9.6.5 An Employee will notify of their intention to return to work after a period of parental leave at least four (4) weeks prior to expiration of the leave. - 9.6.6 An Employee on a fixed term contract whose contract expires during a period of paid Parental leave shall not be eligible for further leave after the date of expiry of the contract unless the Employee is re-employed and there is no break in service.
+- 9.6.1 All Employees are entitled to up to 52 weeks' unpaid parental leave for the birth or adoption of their child (inclusive of any paid leave taken) provided they have completed 12 months' of continuous service and will have primary responsibility for caring for their child. - 9.6.2 An Employee is required to provide a minimum of 10 weeks' notice before the anticipated date of the birth of the child or in the event of an adoption, unless it is not possible to do so. - 9.6.3 An Employee is required to provide a letter or certificate from a medical practitioner as evidence of the actual or expected date of birth of a child or in the event of adoption, reasonable evidence of the expected date of placement. - 9.6.4 An Employee returning to work after taking unpaid parental leave is entitled to their pre-parental leave position or, if that position no longer exists, an available position for which the Employee is qualified and suited, which is nearest in status and pay to their pre-parental leave position. - 9.6.5 An Employee will notify of their intention to return to work to their substantive position after a period of parental leave at least four (4) weeks prior to expiration of the leave.
+If the Employee wishes to request an alternative work arrangement after a period of parental leave, the Employee will request at a minimum seven (7) weeks' prior to the expiration of the leave. - 9.6.6 An Employee on a fixed term contract whose contract expires during a period of paid Parental leave shall not be eligible for further leave after the date of expiry of the contract unless the Employee is re-employed and there is no break in service.